-- (3a) If the prospective witness is a young child, or is mentally impaired, the court should consider whether to grant an exemption under subsection (3) even though no application for exemption has been made and, if of opinion that such an exemption should be granted, may proceed to grant the exemption accordingly. - (4) Where a court is constituted of a judge and jury- - (a) an application for an exemption under this section shall be heard and determined by the judge in the absence of the jury; and - (b) the fact that a prospective witness has applied for, or been granted or refused, an exemption under this section shall not be made the subject of any question put to a witness in the presence of the jury or of any comment to the jury by counsel or the presiding judge. - (5) The judge presiding at proceedings in which a close relative of an accused person is called as a witness against the accused must satisfy himself or herself that the prospective witness- - (a) is aware of his or her right to apply for an exemption under this section; or - (b) is incapable, by reason of age or mental impairment, of understanding his or her right to apply for an exemption under this section. - (6) This section does not operate to make a person who has himself been charged with an offence compellable to give evidence in proceedings related to that charge. - (7) In this section-
+- (5) Despite subsection (4), in proceedings in which a close relative of an accused person is called as a witness against the accused, the court is not required to make any inquiry about whether the prospective witness- - (a) is aware of his or her right to apply for an exemption under this section; or - (b) is incapable (whether by reason of age or some other reason) of understanding his or her right to apply for an exemption under this section. - (6) If a court is constituted of a judge and jury- - (a) an application for an exemption under this section must be heard and determined by the judge in the absence of the jury; and - (b) the following matters may not be made the subject of a question put to a witness in the presence of the jury or of any comment to the jury by counsel or the judge: - (i) whether or not a person applied for an exemption under this section; - (ii) whether or not the court considered granting an exemption under this section; - (iii) whether a person has been granted or refused an exemption under this section. - (7) A decision or order of a court made under this section, or the failure of a court to make an inquiry under subsection (5), does not give rise to a ground of appeal under section 157(1)(a)(i) or (ii) of the Criminal Procedure Act 1921. - (8) This section does not operate to make a person who has been charged with an offence compellable to give evidence in proceedings related to that charge. - (9) In this section-